Shaquille O'Neal Net Worth

 Shaquille O'Neal is a retired American basketball player, entrepreneur, television host and product endorser.
 As of this writing, Shaquille O'Neal's net worth is $400 million.
 During his NBA career, Shaq earned $292 million in salary alone during his time in the NBA.
 He earned well over $200 million from endorsements during that time.
-Even though he has been retired for many years, Shaq still earns around $60 million per year from endorsements and various business endeavors.
+Even though he has been retired for many years, Shaq still earns around $60 million per year from endorsements and various business endeavors to this day.